The Clone Wars, Season 2, Episode 13: Voyage of Temptation

 Recurring Theme: This Arc Is Amazing

-Meanwhile Merrik, still holding onto Satine, kills off the ship’s crew — but not before we get another peek at the ship’s Dude in Charge, who is dressed as an old-timey ship captain, complete with hat.
+Meanwhile Merrick, still holding onto Satine, kills off the ship’s crew — but not before we get another peek at the ship’s Dude in Charge, who is dressed as an old-timey ship captain, complete with hat.
+I LOVE STAR WARS SO MUCH.
 So: in addition to whoever wrote in “delusion of a dreamer” and a particularly fabulous line in the next episode, whoever wrote this into the arc is my hero as well:

 Maybe Don’t Finish that Sentence